-The District is committed to recruiting and hiring persons with disabilities who can perform the essential functions of the job with or without accommodation.
+The District is committed to recruiting and hiring qualified persons with disabilities who can perform the essential functions of the job with or without accommodation.
+Additionally, we are committed to improving recruitment of all protected classes and continuing to strive to meet our hiring goals.